ganboing/bx_debug_rpc/README.md

 Bochs RPC Debugger

-A modified bochs internal debugger to support debugging through RPC.
+A modified bochs internal debugger to support debugging through RPC (Remote Procedure Call) on win32.

 Windows only (ver >= 5.1)
 The project is synced with bochs trunk.